Kannada Brahmin Wedding | Madhwa Brahmin Wedding

 - Normally Navagraha Homa and any other homa recommended are performed by the purohit.

 - The bride/groom along with their parents and the Kalashagithi also participates in this

 - The Kalasha kanadi plate is kept for pooja and it is used throughout the wedding.

 - The Naandi visarjane is carried out at the end of the wedding rituals by the purohit.

-We tried to capture all the rituals of a Smartha/Madhwa Brahmin marriage in a simple way.
+We tried to capture all the rituals of a Madhwa Brahmin wedding or Kannada brahmin wedding in a simple way.
 The customs and rituals vary from custom to custom.
 All the information on this website is published in good faith and for general information purpose only. www.sambhramaa.com does not make any warranties about the completeness, reliability, and accuracy of this information.

 Stay tuned for the 2nd part of the blog (Groom’s welcome and Vara Pooja)